Religious observances which may impact on university activities in 2023

 The agreed policy is that any requests from students to be absent during term-time for necessary religious observance should be considered by Departments/Faculties as they arise, although the position is that the university is happy to consider such requests for absence for religious reasons as long as they are made sufficiently in advance, and appropriate alternative arrangements should be made to ensure that students are not disadvantaged by their religious observance (see the Timetable Policy at https://www.kcl.ac.uk/governancezone/Assets/Teaching/Timetable-Policy.pdf).
 Staff members are advised to inform their line managers as soon as possible in advance if they are likely to need leave for religious reasons at any point in the year.

-The Muslim holy month of Ramadan will begin on or around Saturday 2 April and will last until around Sunday 1 May when the feast of Eid al-Fitr is marked (both dates are dependent on the sighting of the moon, hence the slight uncertainty).
-Most of this festival occurs within the vacation, although the last week coincides with the first week of the summer term, when there will be some teaching and revision taking place.
-Ramadan will have ended by the time Exam Period II starts, though, so it is not likely that students will be affected during exams as a result of fasting during hours of daylight (which is required as part of the observance of Ramadan).
-However, staff are encouraged to be aware of students who could still be affected, especially in revision classes.
+The Muslim holy month of Ramadan will begin on or around Wednesday 22 March and will last until around Friday 21 April when the feast of Eid al-Fitr is marked (both dates are dependent on the sighting of the moon, hence the slight uncertainty).
+Much of this festival occurs within the vacation, although the first ten days will overlap with the end of the spring semester, when there will be some teaching and revision taking place.
+Ramadan will therefore not directly affect the official exam periods, but staff are encouraged to be aware of students who could still be affected.
 Those students who are on clinical placements may also need specific support to ensure that they can meet their clinical learning and assessment requirements whilst maintaining their religious observances.

-The Jewish festival of Shavuot begins at sunset on Saturday 4 June and ends at nightfall on Monday 6 June.
-Once again, work and travel must be avoided, so people may request leave for the Monday (which follows a four-day weekend anyway, with the two Platinum Jubilee Bank Holidays on Thursday 2 and Friday 3 June).
-Exam Period II should have finished by then, so students are unlikely to find that there is a clash between a scheduled exam and their religious observance, but if there are any timetabling issues, for instance with teaching which may still be happening (for instance in the Medical or Dental Faculties), such clashes should be advised to Faculties/Departments and the Examinations Office as soon as possible, and advice sought from the Dean’s Office (Rabbi Dr Harrie Cedar, as Jewish Chaplain, is a part-time member of the Chaplaincy team, and we also work closely with the Rabbi to the London Universities).
+The Jewish festival of Shavuot begins at sunset on Friday 26 May and ends at sunset on Saturday 27 May.
+Once again, work and travel must be avoided, so people may need to leave early on the Friday to be home by sunset.
+In addition, if there are any timetabling issues, for instance with exams or with teaching which may still be happening (for instance in the Medical or Dental Faculties), such clashes should be advised to Faculties/Departments and the Examinations Office as soon as possible, and advice sought from the Dean’s Office (Rabbi Dr Harrie Cedar, as Jewish Chaplain, is a part-time member of the Chaplaincy team, and we also work closely with the Rabbi to the London Universities).

-The Muslim festival of Eid al-Adha falls between Saturday 9 and Wednesday 13 July; since this is during the summer vacation, those people who are likely to be observing this may already be on annual leave at the time.
-The festival of Ashura, which is celebrated by Shia Muslims, then takes place on Sunday 7 and Monday 8 August.
-This involves the avoidance of work as far as possible, so again staff may have already factored this into their annual leave requests; however, this also coincides with the start of Exam Period III, so some students may find that they need to ask for alternative provision at this time.
+The Muslim festival of Eid al-Adha falls between Wednesday 28 June and Sunday 2 July; since this is during the summer vacation, those people who are likely to be observing this may already be on annual leave at the time.
+The commemoration of Ashura, which is celebrated by Shia Muslims, then takes place on Thursday 27 July and Friday 28 July.
+This involves the avoidance of work as far as possible, so again staff may have already factored this into their annual leave requests; it does not, though, coincide with Exam Period III.

 September / October